RenderKit/embree/doc/src/api/rtcSetSharedGeometryBufferHostDevice.md

 used, and the user is responsible for freeing the buffer data when no longer required.

-If using a SYCL Embree device, `ptr` must be allocated using SYCL USM shared memory to be accessible on the device.
-Alternatively the function `rtcSetSharedGeometryBufferHostDevice` can be used to pass an explicitly managed host/device buffer pair.
+The application is responsible of keeping the host and device memory in sync.
+The host memory has to be updated before calls of `rtcCommitScene` involving the associated geometry.

+If Embree has no SYCL support or the associated Embree device is no SYCL device the `dptr` argument must be a null pointer.
+In this case the function `rtcSetSharedGeometryBufferHostDevice` will behave like `rtcSetSharedGeometryBuffer`.

 Sharing buffers can significantly reduce the memory required by the application, thus we recommend using this feature.
 When enabling the